-Eight years after Dalia’s birth, Roanna Rosewood has written a memoir about her experience called Cut, Stapled, and Mended.
+Eight years after Dalia’s birth, Roanna Rosewood wrote a memoir about her experience called Cut, Stapled, and Mended.

-The book was born on April 30, 2013 and women, including doctors, midwives, doulas, and other birth advocates from around the world, are helping to bring Roanna’s new baby gently but powerfully into the world.
+The book was born on April 30, 2013.
+Women, including doctors, midwives, doulas, and other birth advocates from around the world, helped bring Roanna’s new baby gently but powerfully into the world.